clout86/the-read-team/README.md

 local http = require("socket.http") -- LuaSockets?
 local ltn12 = require("ltn12")
 local json = require("dkjson")
-local json = require("json") -- I think this can be just be swapped for dkjson, but need to test  it
+local json = require("json") -- I think this can just be swapped for dkjson, but need to test  it

 and for the metasploit module: local mp = require("MessagePack")